Frequently Asked Questions

 What course, and where, can I study?

 The Trustees expect most applications to be for university undergraduate study.
 However, the Trustees welcome applications for other areas of study such as at agricultural colleges, conservatoriums of music or dramatic art institutions.
 Applicants may choose to study at tertiary institutions located inside or outside Australia.
-Applicants wishing to study at an institution located outside Australia should be prepared, if necessary, to fund costs excess to this scholarship from other sources.

 What is the value of the scholarship?